dh1tw/dh1tw.de/content/post/2019-07-27-diamond-mx-2000n-triplexor-measured.md

 The Isolation between HF and VHF is below the specified 60dB.
-The values are not super worrisome, taking into account the power limitations of this triplexor and the additional filters in rx chain of an off-the-shelf receiver, however Diamond could have done better and at least met their own specification.
+The values are not super worrisome, taking into account the power limitations of this triplexor and the additional filters in rx chain of an off-the-shelf receiver, however Diamond could have done better and at least met their specification.

 ## Teardown

-As a curious person I wanted to have a look at the filter circuit.
+As a curious person, I wanted to have a look at the filter circuit.
 Find below a picture of the complete filter and some more detailed pictures of the individual HF/VHF/UHF filter.